-response to expected future short-term rates.
-In Appendix E, I show that regression (4.2) gives consistent estimates even if one allows for such an endogenous response of term premia.
+Under which conditions does regression (4.2) identify the true causal effects?
+In Appendix E, I derive the following propositions to address this question.
+Changes in average expected future short-term rates are driven by monetary policy news and plausibly exogenous on FOMC announcement days.
+However, term premia are endogenous and may even reflect a response to expected future short-term rates.
+Nonetheless, regression (4.2) can still give consistent estimates even if one allows for such an endogenous response of term premia.
 The necessary condition is that the exogenous variation in term premia, that is unrelated to short-term rates, does not move stock prices through another channel.
-This condition is equivalent to the absence of an omitted variable bias.
+This condition is equivalent to the absence of an omitted variable bias, as summarized in Proposition 1.
+Also note that the estimates still have a causal interpretation under the conditions in Proposition 1, even if banks partly price term premia or respond to term premium changes.
+That is because rational equity investors can take term premium changes as given and understand future bank behavior, pricing equity according to both.